 Creators, critics and coasters

-In our how to be a more creative company article, we showed there’s usually 3 different types of people when it comes to new ideas.
+Our how to be a more creative company article showed there are 3 different types of people when it comes to new ideas.

 First, you have creators.
 They find it easy to come up with ideas and love to make stuff.

 Creators see problems as opportunities.
 They love to creatively come up with new and better ideas.
 They look for answers.

 Good ideas are good ideas.
 And even bad ideas spark thoughts which can lead to good ideas.